 - Moderate amount of Meat and eggs based on your body type is good.

 Food that should be minimized

-- Reduce the consumption of raw vegetables, cold and frozen foods, as well as the bitter, pungent, and astringent tastes.
+- Reduce the consumption of raw vegetables, cold and frozen foods.

 - Minimize light, cooling, and drying foods like broccoli, cabbage, cauliflower, sprouts, leafy greens, white potatoes, beans, popcorn, crackers, millet, and dried fruit.